Senator John McCain: Who is the Republican elder statesman?

 He called the Trump administration's decision not to prioritise ending the Syrian civil war "another disgraceful chapter in American history".

-As news emerged of his cancer diagnosis, the senator's office said he was "in good spirits as he continues to recover at home with his family".
+As reports emerged of his cancer diagnosis in summer 2017, the senator's office said he was "in good spirits as he continues to recover at home with his family".